2024 Winners Announced

 Thank you to all of the students, teachers and volunteers who participated.
 339 proposals were submitted from area high school students.

-Ella Dumars is proud to place first in the 2023 Caring for Our Watersheds contest for her proposal to raise awareness and expand access to sustainable menstrual products.
+Ella is proud to place first in the 2023 Caring for Our Watersheds contest for her proposal to raise awareness and expand access to sustainable menstrual products.
 Her project aims to reduce single-use plastic waste, educate consumers, and address period poverty, as menstrual products, especially sustainable alternatives, are not covered under supplemental benefit programs such as SNAP.
 Ella developed a pilot website and designed an accompanying brochure that will aid in the implementation of her project.

 2023 First Place Winner Ella Dumars